Mamograg17/Kaslo/README.md

 ```
 make
 ```
-the final command will install triple-tweny to your system:
+the final command will install Nodawa to your system:
 ```
 sudo make install
 ```